Sunday, September 21, 2025

 With all this new fence building confidence, I turned my attention to Pearl and CoCo.
 For months, I've wanted to build them a bigger pen.

-So I went back and purchased 25 more T-post and luckily I have the fencing panels I'll need because I saved some from a fence I took down when I first moved here.
+So I went back and purchased 25 more T-posts and luckily I have the fencing panels I'll need because I saved some from a fence I took down here, awhile back.
 Genius.
-For less than $100, I'll have a new goat area fenced and ready to go in no time.
+For less than $100, I'll have a new fenced area for my goats - and ready to go in no time.
 Well, a day.

 And luckily it didn't have to be straight because I made it a circle area, on accidental purpose.